 At first, the story I told myself around my postpartum anxiety was, “I’m the victim.”
 I was devastated that this was my experience, and I was plagued by panic and exhaustion.

-Now my story is, “I’m getting better every day.”
+In May 2019 I changed my story from “I’m the victim” to “I’m getting better every day.”

 3. Honor your feelings with meditation.